Industrial, Manufacturing, and Systems Engineering Industrial Advisory Board (IAB): Overview

 Who We Are:

 Historically, members' careers span a broad spectrum, with varying levels of involvement surrounding "traditional" Industrial Engineering disciplines.
-The Industrial Advisory Board (IAB) is made up of graduates and friends of the IE department here at Texas Tech University.
+The Industrial Advisory Board (IAB) is made up of graduates and friends of the IMSE department here at Texas Tech University.
 IAB members are successful engineers, business people, and entrepreneurs representing a broad range of industries and disciplines.
 In addition, Industrial Engineers with training outside of the Tech curriculum are valued participants.
 Diversity of the board is a necessary component to ensure wide ranging success of Tech students.

 IAB members travel to Texas Tech from across the country to attend semi-annual board meetings.
 We meet on the Friday before the football homecoming game in the fall, and usually in early to mid-April in the spring.

 What We Do: